ETFdb Logo

 Basically, it’s how much a stock will jump relative to all stocks.
 Typically, all stocks refers to a broad market measure like the S&P 500, however, you really can use any index measure, even bonds or commodities.

 When calculating the beta coefficient of a particular security, a reading of 1 means that the security’s price jumps will move roughly with the market.
-So when looking at the S&P 500, an index fund designed to track it, like the SPDR S&P 500 ETF (SPY A), will have a beta of 1 since it’s designed to track the S&P 500 exactly.
+So when looking at the S&P 500, an index fund designed to track it, like the SPDR S&P 500 ETF (SPY A-), will have a beta of 1 since it’s designed to track the S&P 500 exactly.

 A beta of less than 1 means that the security will be less volatile than the overall market.
 A prime example of that would be megacap stocks.
 Their much larger size and stature makes them a safer bet than smaller stocks.
-A look at the SPDR Dow Jones Industrial Average ETF (DIA A-) confirms this.
+A look at the SPDR Dow Jones Industrial Average ETF (DIA B) confirms this.
 The Diamonds have a five-year beta of 0.94.
 The Dow Jones tracks some of the largest stocks in the United States.

 A beta of less than 1 can also mean that a security is actually indeed a volatile investment but its price movements are not highly sensitive to the market.
-Gold and the SPDR Gold Shares (GLD A-) are prime examples of this.
+Gold and the SPDR Gold Shares (GLD B) are prime examples of this.
 Gold tends to have large daily price swings, but not in the same direction as the overall market.
 When the market is going down, people rush to safe havens like gold.
 As a result, GLD has a five-year beta of 0.12.

 A beta of greater than 1 indicates that the security’s price will be more jumpy than the broader market.
 We all know that small-caps are more volatile than large-caps, and the beta coefficient confirms the bias.
-The uberpopular and $25 billion iShares Russell 2000 Index ETF (IWM B+) has a five-year beta of 1.21.
+The uberpopular and $25 billion iShares Russell 2000 Index ETF (IWM A-) has a five-year beta of 1.21.
 That means IWM will bounce around a lot more, 20% more, in fact, than the broader S&P 500.

 Sometimes, the beta measurement can actually be negative.
 This simply means that an investment will do the opposite of the broader market.
 For example, bonds typically drop in price when the stock market rises and vice versa.
-The broad investment-grade bond benchmark ETF, the Vanguard Total Bond Market ETF (BND A), has a five-year beta reading of -0.04.
+The broad investment-grade bond benchmark ETF, the Vanguard Total Bond Market ETF (BND A-), has a five-year beta reading of -0.04.
 And it’s not just bonds, some investments like derivatives and put options tend to have consistent, negative beta readings.

 Putting It All Together